curveball/accesslog/README.md

 ### Blacklisting urls

-If you'd like to remove certain urls from the access log, you can specify a whitelist.
+If you'd like to remove certain urls from the access log, you can filter them out with the 'blacklist' setting.

-The default whitelist contains one url: `/health`, as this is often an endpoint used by load balancers and container orchestrators to see if the service is alive.
+The default blacklist contains one url: `/health`, as this is often an endpoint used by load balancers and container orchestrators to see if the service is alive.